isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 Multi-threaded Configuration (HA+MT)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+HA peer communication consists of specialized API commands sent between
+HA peers.
+Prior to Kea 1.9.7, each peer must be paired with a local
+instance of kea-ctrl-agent in order to exchange commands.
+The agent receives
+HA commands via HTTP, communicates via Linux socket with the local peer to
+carry out the command, and then sends the response back to the requesting
+peer via HTTP.
+To send HA commands, each peer opens its own HTTP client
+connection to the URL of each of its peers.

-In a future release, it will be possible to configure HA to use multi-
+As of Kea 1.9.7, it is possible to configure HA to use direct multi-
 threaded communication between peers.
+We refer to this mode as HA+MT.
+With HA+MT enabled each peer runs its own dedicated, internal HTTP listener
+(i.e. server) which receives and responds to commands directly, thus
+eliminating the need for an agent to carry out HA protocol between
+peers.
+In addition, both the listener and client components use multi-
+threading to support multiple, concurrent connections between peers.
+By
+eliminating the agent and executing multiple command exchanges in parallel,
+HA throughput between peers should improve considerably in most situations.

-The following parameters have
-been added to HA configuration, in anticipation of this upcoming
+The following parameters have been added to HA configuration, to support
-capability:
+HA+MT operation:

--  ``enable-multi-threading`` - enables or disables HA+MT
+-  ``enable-multi-threading`` - enables or disables multi-threading HA
+   peer communication (HA+MT).
+Please note that Kea core multi-threading
+   must be enabled in order for HA+MT to operate.
+When false (the default)
+   the server will operate as before, relying on kea-ctrl-agent and using
+   single-threaded HTTP client processing.

--  ``http-dedicated-listener`` - enables or disables the creation of a dedicated HTTP
+-  ``http-dedicated-listener`` - enables or disables the creation of a
-   listener the server will use to receive HA messages from its peers.
+   dedicated, internal HTTP listener through which the server receive HA
+   messages from its peers.
+The internal listener replaces the role of
+   kea-ctrl-agent traffic, allowing peers to send their HA commands directly
+   to each other.
+The listener will listen on the peer's ``url``.
+When
+   false (the default) the server will rely on kea-ctrl-agent.
+This parameter
+   has been provided largely for flexibility and testing, running HA+MT without
+   dedicated listeners enabled will substantially limit HA throughput.

 -  ``http-listener-threads`` - maximum number of threads the dedicated listener
    should use.
-A value 0 instructs the server to determine this value
+A value 0 instructs the server to use the same number of threads
-   automatically.
+   as Kea core is using for DHCP multi-threading.
+Defaults to 0.

 -  ``http-client-threads`` - maximum number of threads that should be used
    to send HA messages to its peers.
-A value 0 instructs the server to
+A value 0 instructs the server to use
-   determine this value automatically.
+   the same number of threads as Kea core is using for DHCP multi-threading.
+   Defaults to 0.

 They are grouped together under a map element, ``multi-threading``
 as illustrated below: